Jackson, Mississippi: Sports teams

-Veterans Memorial Stadium is the largest stadium facility in Jackson.
+Mississippi Veterans Memorial Stadium is the largest stadium facility in Jackson.
 Its parking lot often is used by employees of the University of Mississippi Medical Center nearby.

 The city of Jackson and its metropolitan area are home to professional and collegiate sports teams.
 The Frontier League baseball team Mississippi Mud Monsters plays in neighboring Pearl, Mississippi, and the Mississippi Brilla soccer team of USL League Two also operates in Clinton, Mississippi.